-My dissertation examines how and why urban agriculture has periodically emerged and disappeared as a strategy for addressing unemployment and poverty.
+My dissertation, which I am currently revising as a book manuscript for submission to university presses, examines how and why urban agriculture has periodically emerged and disappeared as a strategy for addressing unemployment and poverty.
 It compares historic and contemporary projects to use vacant land for farms and gardens in Chicago, and explains how these represent instances of a longstanding form of redistributive social policy that, having recently reemerged, is again remaking the social, institutional, and physical terrain of the city.

 The first part of the dissertation traces historical experiments with property, land, and welfare provision.
 Following the enclosure of common lands, European and American social reformers strove to connect the unemployed poor with unused land.
 They often posed this “land fix” strategy—a reallocation of rights to use but not to own land—as an alternative or a complement to redistribution via tax and transfer.
 The land fix came to Chicago during the Progressive Era, and reappeared during the Great Depression.
 Efforts to entrench this form of social policy by creating permanent gardens and farms ultimately fell to opposition from people invested in treating land and food as commodities.